-The WEB – A famous leather & jeans cruise club in Amsterdam, inspired by Tom of Finland.
-Burly, masculine men heads here after work for the social – but very cruisy – bar downstairs then head upstairs to the big dark room with dark cruising area, slings cabins.
+A famous leather & jeans cruise club in Amsterdam, inspired by Tom of Finland.
+Burly, masculine men head here after work for the social – but very cruisy – bar downstairs, then head upstairs to the big dark room with a dark cruising area, slings cabins.

-Dirty Dicks – A integral part of the Amsterdam gay scene, this unashamedly sleazy was established in 1974, making it one of the oldest Gay Fetish bars in Amsterdam.
-Dirty Dicks is a fetish bar, and in general, has an expectation of a particular type of atmosphere and behavior.
-Most people go to a fetish bar looking for certain types of men, but no strict dress code is enforced here.
-Suggests to come in are leather, rubber, latex, uniforms, army, gas masks, boots.
+Suggestions to come in are leather, rubber, latex, uniforms, army, gas masks, and boots.
 You get the idea.
-Dark, dirty and deprived – the two floors here have a bar, large dark room, cubicles, play zones and more.
-The parties here (listed on their website) are legendary for the extremes they go to, and kinks they cater to – and are not at all for the faint-of-heart or initiated.
+Dark, dirty, and deprived – the two floors here have a bar, a large dark room, cubicles, play zones, and more.
+The parties here (listed on their website) are legendary for the extremes they go to, and the kinks they cater to – and are not at all for the faint-of-heart or initiated.
 You have been warned.

 Eagle is the oldest and most famous dance club, very cruisy and strictly men only.
 The Eagle attracts all types of gays, and men love to come to this place because of the array of options it provides.
 There is no dress code on regular nights, but during their epic Sunday parties (on the 1st and 3rd of every month), there are naked or underwear dress codes.